Josh Kira, Ph.D.

 Assistant Professor of Philosophy and Theology

 Dr. Joshua Kira teaches theology courses in the Bible minor, as well as philosophy courses such as Ethics and Philosophy of Religion.
-His current research interests include Heideggerian phenomenology, philosophy of language, theology of revelation, and theology of being.
+His current research interests include Heideggerian phenomenology, philosophy of language, metaphysics, and theology of revelation.

 Education and Credentials

-- B.A. in Theology and Apologetics, The Master's College
+- B.A. in Bible with an emphasis in Theology and Apologetics, The Master's College

 - Why I'm at Cedarville: I chose to work at Cedarville because it brings together many of my vocational and ministerial interests.
 It is academic and practical.
 It is theological and philosophical.
 It is work and ministry.